Essay · June 2026

 Waiting to be priced

 In that world people will not “trade” the way traders once did, hunched over screens.
-Their agents will run continuously, and the visible surface of finance will recede into infrastructure the way electricity and packet-switching did — everywhere, noticed almost nowhere.
+Their agents will run continuously, and the visible surface of finance will recede into infrastructure the way electricity and packet-switching did: everywhere, noticed almost nowhere.
 A market for a company.
 A market for a song's next million streams.
-A market for a lane change between two cars' agents.
+A market for curb access during a delivery rush.
 A market for rainfall over one valley.
 A market for a dinner rush at a taco truck on one corner of one city.
 Trillions of them, flickering in and out of existence as needs arise, some lasting a century and some a second.

 It is waiting to be priced.
 The natural scale of markets is the natural scale of measurable economic exposure, and that scale is not small.
 It is combinatorial.
 It is trillions and trillions.